codenotallk/calculator-rust/README.md

 Our filter is working...
 Now we can get the data using query.
 On thing here is: We get only 20 records.
 We need to give an information how many pages there are in the database.
 That's it.
 Bye.

+## Step 08
+We already have a server working.
+Well, this is a good point to test it.
+Let's benchmark the server to see how many requests we get without errors.

+For do that.
+I'll use Apache HTTP server benchmarking tool.

+I'll clear the database to see how many registers will be there after the test.

+The result was 135s to complete the 1000 requests.
+No errors.
+An average of 1 request in 7 seconds
+Transfer rate 1.4 Kbytes/sec
+All 1000 registers into database

+I'll increment to 100 clients

+For this new setup
+We got 85 requests errors
+We got 915 valid requests
+Requests per second:    29.46 [#/sec] (mean)

+There are some ways to improve that, but it is good to have a performance idea about how our server is performing.

+That's it.
+Bye